fbpx

 Description 2,76,519

 Shaw’s agave is a large, slow-growing, perennial succulent with one or more basal rosettes.
-A rosette grows from a short stem; over time, additional rosettes may be cloned off (produced vegetatively) from the rootstock.
-Some plants exist as a single rosette but clones of 100 or more have been reported; such clones constitute a single individua.l A rosette is approximately spherical and three or more feet high (1 m).
+A rosette grows from a short stem; over time, additional rosettes may be produced vegetatively (cloned) from the rootstock.
+Some plants exist as a single rosette but clones of 100 or more have been reported; such clones constitute a single individual.
+A rosette is approximately spherical and three or more feet high (1 m).
 Leaves are thick and fleshy, oval to ovate in shape, usually concave upwards.
 They are medium to pale green and each is armed with strong, curved dark spines along the margins and a large, often reddish, terminal spine.
-The leaf surface may bear the imprint of the spined margins, formed when the leaf was furled.
-This varies from plant to plant and may depend upon the water content of the leaf.
+The leaf surface may bear the imprint of the spined margins, formed when the leaf was furled in the bud.

 A rosette grows slowly for years until enough energy has been stored to support a bloom.
 Each rosette may produce a single flower stalk, six to twelve feet high (2-4 m) which, in turn produces ten or more side branches, each of which supports a tight cluster of many (35-75+) large, upright flowers.
 Buds are red-tinged; open flowers are yellow often red-tinged with age.
 At the base of each cluster a large, succulent, reddish bract curves around the lateral stem.